krishna2/krishna2.github.io/books.md

 9. Radhanath Swami: The Journey Within

 1. Swami Paramarthananda: Bhagavad Gita Shankara Bashyam (to call this one book does not do it justice.
-This was a 600 one-hour lecture magnum opus.
+This was a 600 leactures each (one-hour) magnum opus.
 And I am eternally thankful for this journey and learning).

 1. Tom Michaud: Injury Free Running